Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem

 Does the size of the fish tank have an impact on the required level of nurturing?
-Let’s find out if there’s a low maintenance approach, and what are some freshwater aquarium fish that are super easy to care for?
+Let’s find out if there’s a low maintenance approach, and what are some freshwater aquarium fish that are among the easiest to take care of?

 Let’s dig into this.

 But before we start, I want to show you how a fairly low maintenance planted tank with a school of gold neon tetras looks like:

 11 of the Easiest Fish to Take Care of in a Low Upkeep Aquarium

 I have compiled a list of what I consider to be pet fish that are very easy to take care of because they require minimal monitoring.

 Generally, these are species that are not easily affected by slight changes in the aquarium’s water parameters.

 That being said, here are the 11 easiest fish that you could take care of:

 1. Siamese Fighting Fish – Betta splendens